Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-1/_posts/2017-01-12-new-course-repo.md

 ![Repo Settings Button](../imgs/Screen7.png)

 1. Inside of settings, you will need to scroll down until you fine the "GitHub Pages" section.
-2. There you need to change the dropdown menu under source from "None▾" to "master branch".
+2. There you need to change the dropdown menu under source from "None▾" to "Branch: master".
 3. Hit the "Save" button.
 4. The page should reload and at the top, should now be a blue banner saying "GitHub Pages source saved".
 5. If you scroll back down the page to the "GitHub Pages" section again,